How are magazines printed?

 Silk is a type of paper that is lightly laminated, providing a smooth ‘silk-like’ feel.
 A light plastic coating is bonded with the surface of the paper under pressure, providing a slight sheen to the stock.
 Silk falls somewhere between Matt and Gloss lamination in terms of its finish.
 It is soft to the touch, but not velvety like Soft-Touch Lamination.

 Silk paper is extremely popular for magazines, as it enhances the finish for an aesthetically-pleasing look.
 Meanwhile, the added lamination offers some extra durability to the pages.
 Silk stock for magazines comes in weights of 100 to 170 gsm (grams per square metre)- which is reasonably thin, as you have to combine a lot of pages to create a magazine.
 The added durability from the Silk lamination helps prevent tears.

-Although Silk is the most popular paper for magazine printing, there are many other options available.
+Although magazines printed on Silk are the most popular paper for this type of printing, there are many other options available.
 You could choose Kraft paper (unbleached, fully recycled) for an eco-friendly magazine, or perhaps choose a Matt laminate for a subdued effect for a sombre publication.
+Most magazine printers will have additional paper stocks available too.
 Get in touch with our team today to discuss your options.